 - e.
-Tree Management. - f.
+Better management of trees within the Conservation Area. - f.
 Public realm enhancement, including works at the junction of The Street and Ashcombe Lane to create an entry point to the Conservation Area which is visually attractive and which reduces traffic speeds and improves pedestrian safety. - g..
-The promotion of bio-diversity throughout the Conservation Area. - h.
+The promotion of biodiversity throughout the Conservation Area. - h.
 The opportunity that more detailed archaeological examination of buildings behind their facades presents to better understand the history of the village.